brucemack/microlink/README.md

 EchoLink.
 [Download it here](https://www.echolink.org/download.htm).
 There are also versions that run on mobile phones.
 MicroLink is not a supported part of the EchoLink family of products.

-I've learned many things during this project.
-One thing is for sure: Jonathan (K1RFD) who created this system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur readio community.
+I've learned many things about EchoLink during this project.
+One thing is for sure: Jonathan (K1RFD) who created the EchoLink system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur readio community.

 I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions.